 In replacing a pump, don’t consider horsepower as a determining factor when selecting a proper sump pump for your home or business.
 Determine the sufficient replacement by its pumping capacity in gallons per minute (GPM) at 10’ feet of head or lift pressure.
 Head or lift pressure is the vertical distance that system is able to pump and discharge water away from your foundation.
 Without getting too technical, all pumps have a pump curve chart provided by the manufacturer.
 The higher water is discharge or pumped, the less gallons per minute (GPM) the pump can remove.
 As an industry standard, use 10’ feet of head or lift pressure, generally because the average residential basement ceiling is 8’ feet high and the sump pump is on average 2’ feet deep into the basin.
-If the curve chart is unavailable, you can use the pump curve chart located here.

 A good fit for any pumping application will pump anywhere from 40 to 50 gallons per minute (GPM) at 10’ feet of head or lift.
 This is a much more important rating than overall horsepower.
 Many of the pumps you’ll find at local do-it-yourself and big box retail centers show you the pump’s horsepower but not its pumping capacity.
 As a marketing gimmick and this is especially true of the battery backup systems being sold is to they advertise pumping capacities in gallons per hour (GPH).
 Commonly showing you a pumping capacity of up to 1500 gallons per hour (GPH).
 In doing the math, that equates to about 25 gallons per minute (1500 gallons / 60 minutes = 25 gallons per minute).
 What they do not tell you is that usually this rating is given using 0 head or lift pressure.
 In factoring in the height, the sump pump repair must pump the water to remove it from your basement, that GPM drops off even further and you may have pumping capacity only 15 gallon per minute.